jshnaidman/kanji_to_furigana_anki/README.md

 # How to Use

-    python kanji_to_furigana.py --paste_key "<ctrl>+<cmd>+v"
+    python kanji_to_furigana.py --paste_key "<ctrl>+<cmd>+v" --copy_key "<ctrl>+c"

-Copy anything into your clipboard using ctrl+c.
+Copy anything into your clipboard using the keybind for copy on your OS.
 If it has kanji in it, this script will scrape the furigana for it from jisho.org.
 The formatted furigana and can be pasted using `ctrl+cmd+v` (`cmd` is the windows key on windows).